kloczek/zabbix-templates/Service Zabbix Server/README.md

   - initial version.

 #### Notes:
-* Host with this template needs to monitored without any proxy.
+* Host with this template must be monitored without any proxy.